NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

 {{{assets/haskellNN/training.html}}}

+## Recruiter TL;DR

+I implemented a multilayer perceptron, using ReLU as the activation function, in Haskell from scratch (with the exception of linear algebra operations).
+In the first half, I detail the mathematical grounding of neural networks, and in the second half walk through the implementation.
+Above you see the plot of the learned function in blue and the actual funcion in red.
+The resulting neural network is able to learn trigonmetric functions, logical functions (AND, XOR, OR etc.), with more yet to be tested.

+## Wait, why?

-It never exactly sat right with me that I have never implemented a neural network from scratch by myself, and the fact that Haskell is pretty awesome for linear algebra stuff, as we will see, I figured it would be fun to go through the implementation of a neural network in Haskell.
+Being honest, it never exactly sat right with me that I have never implemented a neural network from scratch by myself, being a Math/CS guy (tm), and as we will see Haskell is pretty awesome for linear algebra stuff, so I figured it would be fun to go through the implementation of a neural network in Haskell.
 This article assumes no knowledge of Haskell or machine learning, but does require some knowledge in calculus and linear algebra, and that you are familiar with *a* programming language.
 I hope to achieve two things in